The Adventures of Pericles is generously sponsored by

 FREE! with suggested $10 donation

-Get ready to LOL with VSF this summer!
+Get ready to go on an ADVENTURE with VSF this summer!

-Join us in Veteran's Memorial Park for this epic story of Swashbuckling action, Romance and Panache!
+Join us in Veteran's Memorial Park for this epic story of love, loss, and pirates!

 VALLEY SHAKESPEARE FESTIVAL SOCIAL DISTANCING POLICY